 Facing Failure

 The Celtics won the 1984 championship and Magic, by his own admission, felt responsible.
 He failed to make plays in clutch situations.
 He failed to make a good pass.
 He failed to make free throws.
-He also, to the Celtics dismay, recognized that failing at a task (making free throws in the clutch) does not make an individual a failure at their core.
+He also, to the Celtics’ dismay, recognized that failing at a task (making free throws in the clutch) does not make an individual a failure at their core.
 You can fail and not be a failure.
 Such an important lesson.
-Magic could never win the 1984 finals again, he failed to do that and the opportunity to win a championship that year was indeed gone.
-He could, however, come back with a vengeance and create the opportunity to win the championship in 1985…which he did (2).
-He stood in his failure and took what action he could to transcend it.

 Obi-Wan’s Failure and Trauma

-As Obi-Wan Kenobi opens our protagonist is burdened by the weight of his failures and trauma.
-Professor Shpancer warns that there is danger to “…assigning the trauma label to any upsetting, angering, challenging, or disappointing experience.
+As Obi-Wan Kenobi opens, our protagonist is burdened by the weight of his failures and trauma.
+Professor Shpancer warns that there is danger in “…assigning the trauma label to any upsetting, angering, challenging, or disappointing experience.
 Stretching the trauma label to cover generic life challenges…amounts to a form of emotional grade inflation, diluting the meaning of the term” (3).
 Magic Johnson, for example, failed to make plays in the 1984 NBA Finals.
 That, according to Shpancer, is not trauma.
-A powerful and public failure to be sure, but not trauma.
+A powerful and public failure, to be sure, but not trauma.
 Obi-Wan, on the other hand, can rightfully be viewed as traumatized.

-To recap, Obi-Wan watched his mentor die, had a beloved padawan succumb to the dark side and “killed” him even as the galaxy fell into chaos because the republic he swore to protect was crumbling.
+To recap, Obi-Wan watched his mentor die, had a beloved padawan succumb to the dark side and “killed” him, even as the galaxy fell into chaos because the Republic he swore to protect was crumbling.
 Damn.
 I’m having a good day.
 How about you?

 The Power (Force?) of Erik Erikson’s Theory

 “There is brokenness to every life.”
 No one, as Dr. Shpancer points out, is free of struggle and pain in life.
-The renowned psychologist Erik Erikson (1902-1994), in his theory of psychosocial development, illuminated how strengths and weaknesses became ingrained as part of an individual’s character.
-He also warned that strengths would also be tested by life.
-“The strength acquired at any stage is tested by the necessity to transcend it in such a way that the individual can take chances in the next stage [of life/development] with what was most vulnerably precious in the previous one” (4).
-In short, you will develop strengths and life will provide gut punches to test its sustainability.
-Erikson cautions us that, in adulthood, a symptom of dread and fear overwhelming an individual would be that person falling into a state of isolation – which is where we find Obi-Wan at the onset of the series.
-The isolation is not only from others, but from himself.
-This self isolation is on display in both his hermit lifestyle (social isolation) and his disconnect from the Force (isolation from self).
+The renowned psychologist Erik Erikson (1902-1994), in his theory of psychosocial development, illuminated how strengths and weaknesses became ingrained within an individual’s character.
+He also warned that strengths would inevitably be tested by life, writing “The strength acquired at any stage is tested by the necessity to transcend it in such a way that the individual can take chances in the next stage [of life/development] with what was most vulnerably precious in the previous one” (4).

 Habits of the Mind